mattebb/tezos-nft-tax-report/README.md

 USD and EUR prices are included by default since they come in the Teztok API, and prices are also converted to AUD at the time of each transaction, using historical conversion data from the Reserve Bank of Australia (https://www.rba.gov.au/statistics/historical-data.html) that I pulled out into a simple csv.
 With a bit of python knowledge it should be trivial to swap that function out to convert other currency data.

-This is intended to be very simple - a single python file with no external dependencies.
+This is intended to be very simple - a single python file with no external module dependencies.
 Hopefully it's easy enough for others to repurpose too.

 Many thanks for Marius Watz for his example teztok queries which kicked this off: https://twitter.com/mariuswatz/status/1666715664566874113?s=20